 2.2.
-Consideration of inclusion of additional zero rated food items:
+Consideration of inclusion of additional zero rated items:

 - 2.2.1.
-Identify any food items other than the current zero rated food items that may be considered for inclusion for zero rating that will achieve the policy intention of providing relief to poor and low-income households taking into account: - The absolute and proportional benefit likely to accrue to low-income households, - Market structure, to determine likelihood of producers passing benefit on to customers. - Ease of administration, - Potential for abuse, - Estimated revenue loss agreed with National Treasury, can be better tailored to achieve the same or a better outcome than the zero rating of food items.
+Identify any items other than the current zero rated food items that may be considered for inclusion for zero rating that will achieve the policy intention of providing relief to poor and low-income households with particular consideration of the needs of children, women and other vulnerable groups, taking into account: - Absolute and proportional benefit likely to accrue to low-income households. - The impact on the disposable income of poor and low income households. - Likelihood of producers and/or retailers passing the benefit on to customers, - The amelioration of poverty and inequality, - Ease of administration, - Potential for abuse. - Estimated revenue loss; - 2.2.2 In considering these factors, most weight must be given to the benefit which will accrue to poor households.